-While options abound, one thing’s for certain: how you treat your feet is not a decision to be taken lightly when you work in a restaurant and are on your feet for hours and hours.
+While options abound, one thing’s for certain: how you treat your feet is not a decision to be taken lightly when you work in a restaurant and are on your feet every day for hours on end.

-Here’s why it's in your best interest to choose the best restaurant shoes possible:
+Here’s why it's in your best interest to choose the most comfortable and non-slip restaurant shoes available:

 A recent study by Emory University found that food service workers “have a 60 percent higher rate of occupational injury than workers in other industries.”
 For both FOH and BOH workers, non-slip shoes are non-negotiable.
 In fact, if you don’t have a policy requiring non-slip shoes for your staff, institute one right away.
 Besides protecting your staff from injury, you’ll be protecting your business.

 When you’re feverishly digging through dry storage or the walk-in to restock mid-shift, it’s easy to lose your grip and drop a heavy box or container on your feet.
 For BOH workers, hot oil and grease splashes are another hazard.

 Most folks are aware of the danger of cutting or burning their hands, but dropped food in the kitchen can also burn legs and feet.
 To avoid a hospital trip for a broken toe or third degree burn, it’s essential to have non-slip restaurant shoes that can withstand a bit of impact.